-I may be done with the glow-in-the-dark parties from my college days, but I still think glow sticks are pretty legit, and always thought it would be awesome to make some for myself.
+Though I may be done with the glow-in-the-dark parties from my college days, I still think glow sticks are pretty legit, and always thought it would be awesome to make some for myself.
 There are actually a few different ways to make your own DIY glow sticks, some much more complicated than others.

-Unfortunately, real glow sticks are pretty complicated.
-To make glow sticks like a chemist, you need several supplies that aren't exactly cheap, or easy to come by.
+As you may guess, chemically accurate glow sticks are pretty complicated.
+To make real glow sticks like a chemist, you need several supplies that aren't exactly cheap or easy to come by.
 Unless you have unfettered access to a fully stocked science lab, you'll probably need to buy some (of everything) online, and at a price.
 As YouTuber Dr. Lithium of NurdRage explains in his video tutorials on how to make glow sticks, it's good to go into this DIY with realistic expectations:

 Obviously, glow sticks aren't already glowing in the pack when you buy them.
 You have to snap the plastic outer tube, which has a small glass tube inside containing a bunch of chemicals.
 When these chemicals are released, they react with the hydrogen peroxide and dye in the outer tube, making them glow.

-Once you've made some TCPO, you'll need even more chemicals to make your glow sticks.
-Diethyl Phthalate is used as the solvent, and you'll also need some fluorescent dye, sodium acetate, and of course, hydrogen peroxide.
+Once you acquire some of the key ingredient, TCPO, you'll need even more chemicals to make your glow sticks.
+Diethyl phthalate is used as the solvent, and you'll also need some fluorescent dye, sodium acetate and, of course, hydrogen peroxide.
 Dr. Lithium takes us through the steps one by one in his video below.

 As stated in the video, different dyes can be added to the standard mixture for different colors, and some may be brighter than others.
 The length and intensity of the glow depends on the amount of TCPO you use.

-In a follow-up video to the guide featured above, Dr. Lithium and a few members of the NurdRage crew decided to create a 100-foot glow stick using polyethylene tubing, which is the same casing that's used for the ones you buy in stores.
+In a follow-up video to the guide featured above, Dr. Lithium and a few members of the NurdRage crew decided to take on a challenge, creating a 100-foot glow stick using polyethylene tubing, which is the same casing that's used for the ones you buy in stores.

-C For Chemistry created a tutorial on how to make a reusable glow stick you can recharge.
-It's technically not a real glow stick since it doesn't bend and you don't have to snap it, but this version is much easier to make because it uses phosphorescence rather than chemiluminescence to produce the glow.
+C For Chemistry created a video tutorial on how to make a reusable glow stick you can recharge.
+It's technically not a real glow stick since it doesn't bend and you don't have to snap it, but this version is much easier to make because it doesn't rely on a chemical reaction to produce the glow.

-All you have to do is mix together the zinc sulfide and epoxy resin, then use the syringe to inject it into the tube.
-Once the resin hardens, you trim off the excess tubing and you have a permanent reusable glow stick that recharges with exposure to light.
+To make your "glow stick," mix together the zinc sulfide and epoxy resin, then use the syringe to inject it into the tube.
+Once the resin hardens, trim off the excess tubing and you're done: a permanent reusable glow stick that recharges with exposure to light.
 When fully energized, the copper-doped zinc sulfide should glow for two to four hours.

-If you don't want to mess with all those dangerous chemicals or go through the trouble of tracking down some of the materials, there are a few workarounds you can use to cheat your way to a fake glow stick ... or faux stick, if you will.
+If you don't want to mess with all those dangerous chemicals, though, or go through the trouble of tracking down some of the materials, there are a few workarounds you can use to cheat your way to a fake glow stick ... or faux stick, if you will.
 After all, we can't all be Walter White.

-Glow in the dark paint is a super easy alternative that could be cheaper in the long run if you need a lot of glow sticks.
+Glow-in-the-dark paint is a super easy alternative that could be cheaper in the long run if you need a lot of glow sticks.
 You could mix it with water and fill lengths of polyethylene tubing, or if you'd rather wear your glow sticks, just paint bracelets, necklaces, and rings on yourself.

-Glow in the dark tape is another great option and requires a lot less work.
+Another great option is glow-in-the-dark tape and requires a lot less work.
 You can just tape your wrists or create cool designs on your clothing or sneakers.
 Still not enough glow for ya?
 Turn your bike into an awesome glowing night bike (with paint or tape), or liven up your party with some delicious glow-in-the-dark cocktails.